Bearcats pull away against Bulldogs

 Both teams had players in foul trouble but the fourth quarter didn’t go any better as the Bulldogs were held to three points.

-Bollish believes the tempo was better in the fourth quarter and got the players to do what they needed to break away.
+Bollish believes the tempo was better in the fourth quarter and got the players to do what they needed to do to break away.

-The leading scorer for the Bulldogs was Anaveah Rios with 11 followed by Nickie Todd with 10 and Carleigh Pszanka finished with 8.
+The leading scorer for the Bulldogs was Anaveah Rios with 11 followed by Nickie Todd with 10 and Carleigh Pszanka with eight.

 The Bearcats will host the Chadron Cardinals on Friday, Dec.
 17. The team needs to work on executing what they need to before worrying about anyone else.